Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: Bounding the clique number and the chromatic number of a graph

 \section{Bounding the clique number and the chromatic number of a graph}

-Given an undirected graph $G = (V,E)$, where $V$ is the set of vertices and $E$ is the set of edges, a subset of $W\subseteq V$ is a \emph{clique} if every two vertices in $W$ are adjacent while a subset of $W\subseteq V$ is called \emph{stable} if no two vertices in $W$ are adjacent.
-The \emph{clique number} $\omega(G)$ and the \emph{stability number} $\alpha(G)$ are the maximum cardinality of a clique in $G$ and the maximum cardinality of a stable set in $G$, respectively.
+Given an undirected graph $G = (V,E)$, where $V$ is the set of vertices and $E$ is the set of edges, a set $W\subseteq V$ is a \emph{clique} if every two vertices in $W$ are adjacent, while it is called \emph{stable} if no two vertices in $W$ are adjacent.
+The \emph{clique number} $\omega(G)$ and the \emph{stability number} $\alpha(G)$ are the maximum cardinalities of a clique and a stable set in $G$, respectively.
 A $k$-coloring is a partition of $V$ into $k$ stable sets.
 The \emph{chromatic number} $\chi(G)$ is the smallest integer $k$ for which $G$ has a $k$-coloring.
-Denoting with $\bar G = (V,\bar E)$ the complementary graph of $G$, it holds
+Denoting with $\bar G = (V,\bar E)$ the complementary graph of $G$, it holds that

-Lov\`asz~\cite{lovasz1979shannon} introduced the so called \emph{theta number} $\vartheta (G)$ that is an upper bound for the clique number $\omega(\bar G)$ and the stability number $\alpha(G)$ and is a lower bound for the chromatic number $\chi(\bar G)$.
+Lov\'asz~\cite{lovasz1979shannon} introduced the so called \emph{theta number} $\vartheta (G)$ that is an upper bound on the clique number $\omega(\bar G)$, the stability number $\alpha(G)$, and is also a lower bound for the chromatic number $\chi(\bar G)$.
 The important property of $\vartheta (G)$ is that it can be computed with an arbitrary precision in polynomial time, as it is the optimal value of the following SDP~\cite{grotschel2012geometric}: